Activiti/activiti-scripts/README.md

     export EXTRA_SED="'s@<activiti-cloud-dependencies.version>.*</activiti-cloud-dependencies.version>@<activiti-cloud-dependencies.version>7.0.0.TEST1</activiti-cloud-dependencies.version>@g'"

+There is a similar situation for cloud-modeling, where `cloud-service-common.version` needs to be added to the `sed` and likewise for `modeling-examples`, for which `activiti-cloud-modeling-dependencies` needs to be added.

 The text files for the example projects do not require version numbers as for these a tag is created from develop.

 To test a whole release, not pushing anything to github or nexus (because PUSH flag is blank) and pushing images to a personal dockerhub (ryandawsonuk):